frafra/OpenPop_Integrated_DistSamp/README.md

 - "Analysis_RealData_LierneVest.R" for real data from Lierna area only
 - "Analysis_RealData.R" for real data from all areas
 - "_targets.R" for real data from all area, organized in a targets pipeline (more detailed information will be provided in the v2.0 update of the repository)

+Long-form guides to a selection of different workflows are provided in the folder "vignettes".
+So far, this includes the analyses of ptarmigan data from Lierne municipality and of simulated data replicates presented in Nilsen & Nater 2024 (<https://ecoevorxiv.org/repository/view/6499/>):

+- "vignettes/walkthrough_LierneAnalysis.Rmd"
+- "vignettes/walkthrough_SimDataAnalysis.Rmd"

 ## Additional dependencies
 There are a three dependencies that need to be manually installed to